GoogleCloudPlatform/professional-services/README.md

 * [CloudML Sentiment Analysis](examples/cloudml-sentiment-analysis) - Sentiment analysis for movie reviews using TensorFlow `RNNEstimator`.
 * [CloudML Scikit-learn Pipeline](examples/cloudml-sklearn-pipeline) - This is a example for building a scikit-learn-based machine learning pipeline trainer that can be run on AI Platform.
 The pipeline can be trained locally or remotely on AI platform.
 The trained model can be further deployed on AI platform to serve online traffic.
 * [CloudML TensorFlow Profiling](examples/tensorflow-profiling-examples) - TensorFlow profiling examples for training models with CloudML
+* [Custom Role Analyzer](examples/custom-roles-analyzer) - This tool will provide useful insights with respect to custom roles at organization level as well as project level to find predefined roles from which the custom role is built.
 * [Cost Optimization DataStudio Dashboard](examples/cost-optimization-dashboard) - SQL scripts to help build Cost Optimization DataStudio Dashboard.
 * [Data Generator](examples/dataflow-data-generator) - Generate random data with a custom schema at scale for integration tests or demos.
 * [Dataflow BigQuery Transpose Example](examples/dataflow-bigquery-transpose) - An example pipeline to transpose/pivot/rotate a BigQuery table.